Aerie Backcountry Medicine

 The Montana-India Semester is a backcountry and international experience with emphases in wilderness medicine, international health, disaster relief and technical rescue.

-The program starts with 4+ weeks of intensive EMT training at the Jack Creek Preserve near Big Sky, Montana.
+The program starts with 3 weeks of intensive EMT training at the Jack Creek Preserve near Big Sky, Montana.
 Taught by top professionals in their fields, this course combines lectures on medical topics and significant hands-on learning with the tools of emergency medicine.
 Students will be given the opportunity to test for NREMT certification and given the tools to apply for state licensure.
-The EMT section culminates in Missoula, Montana with clinical rotations in the emergency room and on Advanced Life Support ambulances.

 Students then fly to Delhi, India and travel north to the Hanifl Centre in Mussoorie.
 Several days are spent at Hanifl learning about the area and culture and preparing gear for a trek into the Himalaya.
 A day of driving into the mountains ends in Sankri, a town that serves as our gateway to the Himalaya.
 Students spend over a week on a spectacular trip to the Har Ki Dun valley, studying outdoor leadership and wilderness medicine.